 Two inspirational students have been awarded the Chancellor’s Medal from the University of Sheffield in recognition of their extraordinary contributions in engineering and humanitarian aid.

 Jiban Karki: Chancellor's Medal 2016

-Saheela Mohammed, the recipient of the 2017 Chancellor’s Medal, was honoured with the award during her graduation ceremony last month (Tuesday 18 July 2017) in recognition of her outstanding contribution to the Faculty of Engineering, the University and the wider community of Sheffield.
+Saheela Mohammed, the recipient of the 2017 Chancellor’s Medal, was honoured with the award during her graduation ceremony this week (Tuesday 18 July 2017) in recognition of her outstanding contribution to the Faculty of Engineering, the University and the wider community of Sheffield.

 As a Student Ambassador for the Department of Bioengineering, Saheela has worked tirelessly to address the gender imbalance of engineering, raising the profile of the subject as a career choice for women and inspiring the next generation of female engineers.

 Professor Stephen Matcher, Bioengineering Course Director at the University of Sheffield, said: “During her time at Sheffield, Saheela has been an energetic champion for reaching out to others.
 She has sought to draw interested young people into STEM through her work on outreach programmes and has enthusiastically joined the battle to get more women involved in all branches of engineering.”

 During her time as a student in Sheffield, Saheela led a collaboration with the student societies’ Women in Engineering and Engineers without Borders to deliver 130 STEM outreach workshops to Year 8 students.

 She also played an important role in promoting the children’s book, “Suzie and Ricky – The Crash Landing, created by the Women in Engineering student society at the University of Sheffield.
 The book introduces children and their families to engineering and was distributed free of charge to hundreds of primary school children throughout South Yorkshire and the UK.
 The book was also the inspiration of the “Engineering Is…” campaign that launched in November 2016 at the Houses of Parliament.